timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

    publishers may not be present, and recently removed publishers may still be present.

-Therefore, the publication engine operator SHOULD notify its dependent CAs about any service-affecting issues as soon as possible, so that affected CAs know to initiate a full resynchronisation.
+Therefore, the Publication Engine operator SHOULD notify its dependent CAs about any service-affecting issues as soon as possible, so that affected CAs know to initiate a full resynchronisation.